The Eddie Fisher Show: Personnel and production

 Buddy Bregman and his orchestra provided music on The Eddie Fisher Show In 1957-1958, The Bill Thompson Singers were on the show, as were The Johnny Mann Singers in 1959.
 Bregman also arranged music for the program.
-The theme song was "As Long As There's Musc" by Sammy Kahn and Jule Styne.
+The theme song was "As Long As There's Music" by Sammy Kahn and Jule Styne.
+Jule Styne was the producer, and Barry Shear was the director.
+The writers were Herbert Baker, Harvey Orkin, and Joe Quillan.

 Guest stars on the program included The Lennon Sisters, Charles Laughton, Mike Todd, Terry Burnham, and Betty Grable.

+Critical response

+A review of the premiere episode in the trade publication Variety said that Fisher was "still a lightweight" for an hour-long show (in contrast with his previous 15-minute program), but "the initial show indicates that he can grow into this mold".
+The review complimented Reynolds's performance and the Fisher-Gobel combination and said that overall the episode "gave a good measure of entertainment."